Synonyms: Lobeliaceae APNI*

-Fruit a capsule, indehiscent or somewhat fleshy and indehiscent; seeds numerous, small.
+Fruit a capsule, dehiscent or somewhat fleshy and indehiscent; seeds numerous.

-Distribution and occurrence: World: 29 genera, c.
-1120 species, tropical, subtropical & temperate regions.
-Australia: 6 genera, c.
-50 species, all States.
+Distribution and occurrence: World: c.
+79 genera, 1900 species, mostly in temperate regions.
+Australia: 6 genera, 89 species, all States.

 Angiosperm Phylogeny Website (Family: Campanulaceae, Order: Asterales)